hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 1. They entirely disregard the 2D structure of the image at the get-go.
 Remember that instead of working with the input as $28 \times 28$ matrix, they worked with the input as a 784 number array.
-And you and one can imagine there is some useful information in pixels sharing proximity that's being lost.
+And you can imagine there is some useful information in pixels sharing proximity that's being lost.
-{{< figure src="/images/writing/artistic-style-transfer/image-to-array.png" title="Fully connected neural networks disregard the structure of the image." >}}
+{{< figure src="/images/writing/artistic-style-transfer/image-to-array.png" title="Fully-connected neural networks disregard the structure of the image." >}}

 2. The number of parameters we would need to learn grows really rapidly as we add more layers.
-Here are some real numbers from the examples we've seen so far:
+Here are the number of parameters corresponding to the examples we've seen so far:

   - **Linear:** 784*10 + 10 = 7,850
   - **Neural network (one hidden layer):** 784*100 + 100 + 100*10 + 10 = 79,510
   - **Neural network (two hidden layers):** 784*400 + 400 + 400*100 + 100 + 100*10 + 10 = 355,110

-The fundamental reason for this is that every neuron in one layer sees every neuron in the previous layer.
-Furthermore, what if our input image wasn't tiny (28&nbsp;px $\times$ 28&nbsp;px), but instead sized more realtically?
+The fundamental reason for this rapid growth in parameters is that every neuron in a given layer sees every neuron in the previous layer.
+Furthermore, you can imagine how much worse this would be if our input image wasn't tiny (28&nbsp;px $\times$ 28&nbsp;px) but instead more realistically sized.

 Convolutional neural networks (convnets) are architected to solve both these issues, making them particularly powerful for dealing with image